 Prohibited Items

-In most cases, water parks frown on guests wearing such items as wet suits, life jackets, flotation devices and bathing suits with metal buckles, zippers or decorations.
-Many parks also prohibit you from wearing glasses or bulky jewelry while using the slides or pools.
+In most cases, water parks frown on guests wearing such items as wet suits, life jackets, flotation devices and swimwear with metal buckles, zippers or decorations.
+Many parks also prohibit you from wearing glasses or bulky jewelry while using the water slides or pools.
 If you discover you've visited the park with a prohibited item, consider renting a locker to store the item until the end of your visit.